Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/get-report.md

 1. Set the replaceable variables.
 [Parameter](/reports/code-snippets/before-you-begin#parameters) validity may vary with [product](/reports/code-snippets/before-you-begin#product).

-2. Run the script and you receive downloaded Zip file containing the report.
+2. Run the script to download a Zip file containing the report in PDF format.

 ## See also